-The Portfolio invests primarily in a diversified group of high-yielding, higher-risk corporate bonds, commonly known as "junk bonds," with medium- and lower-range credit quality ratings.
-The Portfolio also invests in fixed and floating rate loans of medium- to lower-range credit quality; these loans are mostly short- and intermediate-term.
+The Portfolio invests primarily in a diversified mix of high-yielding, higher-risk corporate bonds-commonly known as "junk bonds"- with medium- and lower-range credit quality ratings.
+The Portfolio also invests in fixed- and floating-rate loans of medium- to lower-range credit quality.
+The Portfolio's high-yield bonds and loans mostly have short- and intermediate-term maturities.
 As a result of this investment strategy, the Portfolio is subject to certain risks.